-Registrations are now CLOSED for the 2021 Evatt Competition.
+Registrations are now OPEN for the 2022 Evatt Competition.

 The New South Wales Evatt Competition is the NSW State round of the UN Youth Australia Evatt Competition, Australia’s premier debating and diplomacy competition.
 Evatt is a Model United Nations Security Council diplomacy competition for students in Years 9-12.
 It aims to educate young people about Australia’s place in the world and empower them as active citizens by developing public speaking, negotiation, teamwork, research, and diplomatic skills.

 The competition takes the form of a mock session of the UN Security Council.
 Teams of two students debate, amend, and vote on resolutions from the perspective of the country they are assigned.
 Teams will be allocated one of the fifteen countries that are members of the United Nations Security Council in 2022.
 The students judged the most effective diplomats proceed to the next round.

 The competition is named after the notable Herbert “Doc” Evatt, who was an Australian High Court Justice and a leading Federal politician who became President of the UN General Assembly and helped draft the Universal Declaration of Human Rights.

 In the course of the debate, students will:

 - Deliver speeches to the Council to persuade other teams of their country’s point of view;